UvaCsl/HemoCell/doc/user_guide/other_topics.rst

 Saving only the CSV output and not the HDF5 output
 --------------------------------------------------

-This is possible with the extra ``<sim><tcsv>`` parameter which is already added in the :ref:`pipeflow` case.
+This is possible with the extra ``<sim><tcsv>`` parameter which is already added in the :ref:`cases/pipeflow:Pipe flow` case.
 This parameter then controls a seperate call to writeCellInfo_CSV that writes only CSV output.
 To reduce the HDF5 output you can simply increate ``<sim><tmeas>`` in the config file.

 .. note::

   Don't forget to include the right header:

 .. code-block:: c++